zzxslp/first-order-model/README.md

 # First Order Motion Model for Image Animation

-This repository contains the source code for the paper [First Order Motion Model for Image Animation](https://papers.nips.cc/paper/8935-first-order-motion-model-for-image-animation) by Aliaksandr Siarohin, [Stéphane Lathuilière](http://stelat.eu), [Sergey Tulyakov](http://stulyakov.com), [Elisa Ricci](http://elisaricci.eu/) and [Nicu Sebe](http://disi.unitn.it/~sebe/).
+This repository provides an improved usage for the project [First Order Motion Model for Image Animation](https://github.com/AliaksandrSiarohin/first-order-model).

 ## Example animations